axm6345/impulso_1/README.md

 - Folder : wiki_scrape
 - Script to run: single_article_with_category_levels.py
 - Settings in script: List of tags to scrap.
 Please add all the tags you want in this list.
+- Or you can also use CSV read.
+The code is added with a sample ML.CSV.
+You would need to place the CSV in the same folder and specify the CSV name inside the script under the variable filename. :heavy_check_mark:
 - Output data: A JSON containing above mentioned attributes.
 You can review example file - wiki_content_Machine learning.json